 Day 5: Mannlichen & Grindelwald

-For this day, you traverse the heart of the Jungfrau region, Mannlichen, from Wengen to Grindelwald.
-The morning will be spent in Wengen, Mannlichen, and Kleine Scheidegg.
-Then, it’s adventure time in Grindelwald-First in the afternoon.
+On this day, you’re going to journey through the heart of the Jungfrau region, from Wengen to Grindelwald via Mannlichen.
+You’ll spend your morning exploring Wengen, Mannlichen, and Kleine Scheidegg.

+Then, get ready for an afternoon of adventure in Grindelwald-First.
 There are restaurants and beer gardens in Mannlichen and Kleine Scheidegg.
-You may want to eat lunch there before going to Grindelwald.
+Consider having lunch there before heading off to Grindelwald.

 |8:30 am||Interlaken Ost|